epsilon537/boxlambda/site_docs/software/boxlambda-os/forth/core.md

 #### Forth Assembler Variables and Symbols

-Understanding the purpose of the following variables, defined in [forth-core.s](https://github.com/epsilon537/boxlambda/blob/develop/sw/components/forth/forth-core.s), is essential to be able to understand the Forth Core:
+Understanding the purpose of the following assembler variables, defined in [forth-core.s](https://github.com/epsilon537/boxlambda/blob/develop/sw/components/forth/forth-core.s), is essential to be able to understand the Forth Core:

-- `DictionaryPointer`: The _primary_ dictionary pointer.
-Dictionary search starts here.
-Corresponds to Forth variable `(dp)`, taking into account that referencing a variable in Forth puts the variable's _address_ on the stack, not its value.
-Word `here` puts the content of the variable on the stack.
-In other words, `here`is equivalent to `' (dp) @`.
+- `DictionaryPointer`: Holds the _primary_ dictionary pointer.
+This is where the next dictionary entry will be written.
+Corresponds to to Forth variable `(dp)`.
+Word `here` puts the content of `(dp)` on the stack.
-- `SecondDictionaryPointer`: The _secondary_ dictionary pointer.
+- `SecondDictionaryPointer`: Holds the _secondary_ dictionary pointer.
 See [An IMEM and EMEM Dictionary section](#an-imem-and-emem-dictionary) for a discussion of the two dictionaries.
-- `ThreadEnd`: Points to the most recently defined word.
-Corresponds to Forth variable `(latest)`, again taking into account that referencing a variable in Forth puts the variable's _address_ on the stack, not its value.
+- `ThreadEnd`: Holds the pointer to the most recently defined word.
+Dictionary search starts here.
+Corresponds to Forth variable `(latest)`.
 - `VariablesPointer`: Core variables such as `base`, `state`, `>in`, hooks... are placed and initialized at the end of the `.forth_imem` section.
 As core variables are placed during the `catchmempointers.s` phase of initialization, the pointer advances downwards,